thomas-robinson/mkmf2/README.md

 # How to run a parser test

-1. git clone the diyorzakirov07/mkmf2 branch.
+1. git clone the diyorzakirov07/mkmf2_license branch.
-2. cd to mkmf2.
+2. cd to mkmf2_license.
-3. Run the parserTest.py script that requiers a path to a .F90 file or use 'diag_manager.F90'.
+3. Run the parserTest.py script that requiers a full path to a .F90 file or use 'diag_manager.F90'.

 **Example:**
 ```